openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

  * the element was removed by a previously executed `omit` rule, or
  * the user does not consent to the release of the claim.

-Additionally, depending on the value of `match`, the following matches MUST be
+Additionally, depending on the value of `method`, the following matches MUST be
 performed:

- * `oidc`: The value of the claim indicated by `loc` is matched against `value` or `values` provided in the SAO rule, with the matching defined in [@!OpenID], Section 5.5.1.
+ * `simple`: The value of the claim indicated by `loc` is matched against `value` or `values` provided in the SAO rule, with the matching defined in [@!OpenID], Section 5.5.1.
 In the example above, the `assurance_level` would be matched against `example_assurance_level` and `family_name` would be